Dr. Jasmine Khan, M.D.

 Frequently Asked Questions

-Is Dr. Khan experienced with management using the results of remote vital sign monitoring per calendar month, each additional 20 minutes?
+Is Dr. Khan experienced with remote vital sign monitoring management, each additional 20 minutes?

 Does Dr. Khan receive payments from pharmaceutical companies?